 To fix the situation I always asked for help and checked out all the resources at my disposal.

 Provide an example of important goals you have set for yourself.
 What actions did you take to accomplish these goals and were you successful?

 The goals you share must be relevant to your career.
-Along with the steps you should also mention the challenges you faced.
-What were your feelings on accomplishing your goals?
+Along with the steps, you should also mention the challenges you faced.
+What were your feelings about accomplishing your goals?